 The definition of an employee from the Act.

 “Employee- Subject to the provisions of subsection (2), any person who is employed by or works for an employer and who receives or is entitled to receive any remuneration or who works under the direction or supervision of an employer or any other person.”

 “Employer- Subject to the provisions of subsection (2), any person who employs or provides work for any person and remunerates that person or expressly or tacitly undertakes to remunerate him, but excludes a labour broker as defined in section 1(1) of the Labour Relations Act, 1956 (Act No. 28 of 1956).”

-In order to see what is required a quick look at sections 8 and 9 might give an idea of what ought to be covered.
+To see what is required, a quick look at sections 8 and 9 might give an idea of what ought to be covered.